Mexico car production at risk as coronavirus hits Chinese suppliers - officials

 "If the shipment of components is not normalized in the next three weeks, then in more or less a month they're going to begin suspending production here in Aguascalientes," said Perez.

-He added that he had also heard of similar supply problems in other car manufacturing hubs such as Guanajuato and Chihuahua in northern Mexico.
+He added that he had also heard of similar supply problems in other car manufacturing hubs such as the states of Guanajuato in central Mexico and Chihuahua in the north.

-A spokeswoman for Ford Motor Co F.N, which has plants in the states of Sonora and Chihuahua, could not immediately comment on the matter.
+Ford Motor Co F.N, which has plants in the states of Sonora and Chihuahua, provided no immediate comment.

+The man isolated by Volkswagen in a Puebla hospital is based in Germany and came to Mexico after a recent vacation in Italy, the company said in a statement.

+Volkswagen said it had asked the 40 people who had training with the man and their families to stay at home and to help identify who they had been in contact with afterwards.

-The problems with parts supply from China is already having an impact elsewhere in Latin America.
-Brazilian automakers' association Anfavea on Friday warned that carmakers there might have to suspend production in April due to a lack of parts from China.
+Problems with parts supply is already having an impact elsewhere in Latin America.
+Brazilian automakers' association Anfavea has warned its carmakers might have to halt production in April due to a lack of parts from China.

-(Reporting by Anthony Esposito; Additional reporting by Dave Graham; Editing by Daniel Flynn and Jonathan Oatis)
+(Reporting by Anthony Esposito; Additional reporting by Dave Graham and Lizbeth Diaz; Editing by Daniel Flynn, Jonathan Oatis and Marguerita Choy)

 ((anthony.esposito@tr.com; +5255 5282 7140;))